• Skip to primary navigation

 • In the bowl of a stand mixer fitted with the paddle attachment, beat together the butter, cream cheese and sugar until thoroughly combined.

-• Add the egg, followed by the vanilla extract and red gel color, beating until just combined.
+• Beat in the egg, followed by the vanilla extract and red gel color, beating until just combined.

-• Scrape down the bowl.
-With the mixer on low speed, gradually add the flour/cocoa mixture and beat until just combined.
+• With the mixer on low speed, gradually add the flour/cocoa mixture and beat until just combined.

 • Turn the dough out onto a work surface sprinkled lightly with flour.
 Pat the dough into a disc shape.